TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

-texture      Match against a texture name           Yes                No contentflag  Match against face content flags       Yes                Yes surfaceflag  Match against face surface flags       Yes                Yes surfaceparm  Match against shader surface parameter No                 No
+texture      Match against a texture name           Yes                No contentflag  Match against face content flags       Yes                Yes surfaceflag  Match against face surface flags       Yes                Yes surfaceparm  Match against shader surface parameter Yes                No

 Additional keys will be required to configure the matcher, depending on the value of the `match` key.